Abandoned Eagle Lake Trains

 From Greenville, Maine:

 Run up Moosehead Lake to Kineo or take the trail to Kokadjo.
 At Kokadjo take the Moosehead Loop/Rt66 Re-route to the Ragged Lake Trail.
 Head East 4.3 miles.
 Head north on the Maxfield Brook Trail.
 Cross over the Golden Road and head north on the Pine Stream Trail 14 miles to Chesuncook Village and the Chesuncook Lake House.
-Stop at the Lake House to fuel up and get the very latest trail instructions to avoid cutting operations in the area.
+Stop at the Lake House to fuel up and get the very latest trail instructions to avoid cutting operations in the area – but confirm they’re open first.
 The trains are 21 miles from the Lake House

 Are You a History Buff?